KatreinSauer/KatreinSauer_Notebook/_posts/20250317_Miri_paper.md

 17th March 2025

+#Black corals
-BESSY XRD DATA from October/November 2020 which show only the black corals.
-Within the same measurement are also Stylophora pistillata included.
+#BESSY XRD DATA from October/November 2020

+These data show only the black corals.
+Within the same measurement are also Stylophora pistillata datasets included.
 We want here to look into and find chitin (Poli paper)

 We have two branches of black coral species: